 When the building was decommissioned much of the concrete rubble was simply pushed outside and down the bank, or into the 'filter pit'.
 This has been dug up and reused to build a retaining wall along the front bank.
 It now needs time to reseed the grass.

 I had envisaged insulating and fitting out the internal space significantly in the initial years.
 This is not now likely given planning reluctance so will aim for a slow upgrading internally when convenient.
-Initially this involves creating comfortable and improved sleeping space which I have achieved in the short term by storing caravans.
+Initially this involves creating comfortable and improved sleeping space which I have achieved in the short term by storing two caravans here.

 The deeds hold an obligation to keep the 1000 meter long road up to the Filter House in good repair.
 During 2020 significant sums were spent replacing all of the blocked culverts and fixing the worst of the road damage.
 This Culvert repair above, just outside the front gates by the footpath turnoff is my favourite.